Trump's tariffs could sow trouble for GOP in farm districts

 The president has tried to allay farmers’ concerns with an aid package of up to $12 billion to help them weather the trade war.

-J. Read Smith, a rancher near St. John, Washington, said he shares Trump's goal of seeking a level playing field in trade.
+J. Read Smith, a rancher near St. John, Wash., said he shares Trump’s goal of seeking a level playing field in trade.

 “But antagonizing our trading partners is not the way to do it,” said Smith, who emphasized that he is not a Democrat.
 “I’m an American.”

-Aaron Flansburg, who runs a diversified farm near Pullman, Washington, said he's skeptical the tariffs will change the way most farmers vote, though.
+Aaron Flansburg, who runs a diversified farm near Pullman, Wash., said he’s skeptical the tariffs will change the way most farmers vote, though.

 “Farmers often vote for Republicans,” Flansburg said.
 “Whether that will change, I have my doubts.”